 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
+When you make the appointment, ask if there's anything you need to do in advance.
 You may need to stop taking antihistamines if you're likely to have an allergy skin test.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.